Asana/random-one-on-one/README.md

 ### Run the script
 `python oneonone.py --pat=<personal_access_token> --workspace-gid=<workspace_gid> --user-gid=<user_id> --task-name=<task_name>`

 For further options run `python oneonone.py --help`

-Have a happy random one on one
+Enjoy your random one on one

 ## Installing a Virtual Environment for Python